dharapvj/k8s-adventure/src/kubeone.md

     terraform plan
     # for everything else except GCP
     terraform apply
-    # If using GCP... use below apply command
+    # If using GCP... use below apply commands after downlading the service account json
+    # export GOOGLE_CREDENTIALS=$(cat ./XXXX.json)
     #terraform apply -var=control_plane_target_pool_members_count=1

     # Copy the output in json format so that kubeone can use it to install infra on it